Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types: A framework for real-time collaborative metamodeling

 \subsection{Architecture}

 \figref{fig:architecture-highlevel} outlines the architecture of the framework.
-In a typical modeling setting, users are provided with (domain-specific) \textit{Editors} that enable interacting with the (meta)models of the \textit{Linguistic layer}, through a generated \textit{Domain-specific API}.
-The Linguistic layer enforces well-formedness rules defined by the static semantics of the language.
-Each element at the \textit{Linguistic layer} conforms to a \textit{Physical metamodel}, as described by \citet{van2014multi}.
-The \textit{Physical layer} is responsible for the uniform representation of objects of the linguistic models and metamodels.
-Instances of the Physical metamodel are serialized and propagated to the collaborating stakeholders through their \textit{Network interface} which communicates with the server.
-Other clients receive these instances from the server and merge them into the local working data represented in CRDTs.
-The \textit{Command language} of the Physical layer enables a uniform treatment of local updates (from the Linguistic layer), and remote updates (from the Network interface).
+In a typical modeling setting, users are provided with (domain-specific) \textit{Editors} that enable interacting with the models of the \textit{linguistic modeling layer}, through a generated \textit{domain-specific API}.
+The \textit{linguistic modeling layer} enforces well-formedness rules defined by the static semantics of the language.
+Each element at the \textit{linguistic modeling layer} conforms to a \textit{physical metamodel}, as described by Van Mierlo et al.~\cite{van2014multi}.
+The \textit{physical modeling layer} is responsible for the uniform representation of objects of the linguistic models and metamodels.
+Instances of the physical metamodel are serialized and propagated to the collaborating stakeholders through their \textit{network interface} which communicates with the server.
+Other clients receive these instances from the server and merge them into the local working data represented in CRDT.
+The \textit{command language} of the \textit{physical modeling layer} enables a uniform treatment of local updates (from the \textit{linguistic modeling layer}), and remote updates (from the \textit{network interface}).